-(a) Employees will be responsible for exercising reasonable care of such items and when requesting replacements due to wear or damage, are required to return the original item.
-Where damage to such items is a result of the employee's deliberate misconduct or is due to the employee's gross or wilful negligence, the employee shall be responsible for the cost of replacing the item.
+- (a) Employees will be responsible for exercising reasonable care of such items and when requesting replacements due to wear or damage, are required to return the original item.
+Where damage to such items is a result of the employee's deliberate misconduct or is due to the employee's gross or wilful negligence, the employee shall be responsible for the cost of replacing the item. - (b) An employee who is in receipt of an issue of uniform/clothing will have replacement made when they surrender unserviceable items previously issued.